Big government is back.

-The French state, which consumes 56 percent of GDP, really is a drag on growth.
+The French state consumes 56 percent of GDP and really is a drag on growth.
 But that has more to do with burdensome regulations and self-perpetuating bureaucracies that have outlived their usefulness than government spending per se.

 “Big government” doesn’t rule out a dynamic, free-market economy.
 Business creation was up 60 percent in France before the pandemic.
 Denmark, the Netherlands and the United Kingdom have relatively larger public sectors than America, but their economies are freer, according to the same Heritage Foundation.

-It’s more instructive to look at how government spends its money.
-Britain and the Netherlands spend roughly the same on health care, but the British government-run health care system produces far worse outcomes in terms of availability of care, patient satisfaction and privacy than the mixed public-private system in the Netherlands, which is the best in the EU.
+It’s more instructive to look at how governments spend their money.
+Britain and the Netherlands spend roughly the same on health care, but the British government-run health care system produces far worse outcomes in terms of availability of care, patient satisfaction and privacy than the mixed public-private system of the Netherlands, which is the best in the EU.

 One of the arguments for stronger government is that years of “neoliberal” labor policy have created a “precariat” of low-paid and low-skilled workers, who are hired as contractors, don’t enjoy health-care and pension benefits, and can get fired on a whim.